 - Believing in the mission of the organization

 - Believing that a gift can make a difference

 The first two reasons may not be surprising.
 But the third is very telling, especially when you consider that the top reason donors stop giving is that they receive too many solicitations to donate.

 Just informing donors that your nonprofit will accomplish a certain number of things in the field isn’t enough.
 They want to feel a sense of fulfillment when they give.
 They want the relationship to be meaningful.

 So how do you establish meaningful connections between your organization and your donors?
 Here are 4 places to start.

-1. Regularly Communicate The Impact
+1. Regularly Communicate The Impact To Strengthen Donor Relationships